 Harding Fine Arts Academy requires that students wear approved attire following the uniform dress code.
 The school uniform allows all students to communicate their personalities and creativity through their speech, actions, and artistic endeavors rather than their clothing.
 It helps to promote community standards of health, safety and morality.
 Students found in violation of the uniform policy will be sent to the office to call a parent or guardian to bring appropriate clothing to school.
 Students not in compliance with the uniform policy are subject to the HFAA Student Code of Conduct.
 Students found in repeated violation of the dress code are subject to further disciplinary action.
 All students are expected to adhere to the school dress code on school grounds.

-Students may only wear HFAA polo or button down shirts purchased from the Charter Uniforms.
+Students may only wear HFAA polo shirts purchased from authorized dealers.

 - Only HFAA logos are permitted on shirts or sweatshirts.